spotinst/terraform-provider-spotinst/docs/resources/elastigroup_azure.md

 * `name` - (Required) The group name.
 * `region` - (Required) The region your Azure group will be created in.
+* `description` - (Optional) Describe your Azure Elastigroup.
 * `resource_group_name` - (Required) Name of the Resource Group for Elastigroup.
 * `os` - (Required) Type of the operating system.
 Valid values: `"Linux"`, `"Windows"`.
 * `max_size` - (Required) The maximum number of instances the group should have at any time.
 * `min_size` - (Required) The minimum number of instances the group should have at any time.
 * `desired_capacity` - (Required) The desired number of instances the group should have at any time.
 * `custom_data` - (Optional) Custom init script file or text in Base64 encoded format.
+* `user_data` - (Optional) Define a set of scripts or other metadata that's inserted to an Azure virtual machine at provision time.
+Cannot be defined along with `custom_data`.
+* `shutdown_script` - (Optional) Shutdown script for the group.
+Value should be passed as a string encoded at Base64 only.
+* `vm_name_prefix` - (Optional) Set a VM name prefix to be used for all launched VMs and the VM resources.
+* `zones` - (Optional) List of Azure Availability Zones in the defined region; If not defined, Virtual machines will be launched regionally.
+* `preferred_zones` - (Optional) The AZs to prioritize when launching VMs.
+If no markets are available in the Preferred AZs, VMs are launched in the non-preferred AZs.
+Must be a sublist of `zones`.
 * `managed_service_identity` - (Optional) List of Managed Service Identity objects.
     * `resource_group_name` - (Required) Name of the Azure Resource Group where the Managed Service Identity is located.
     * `name` - (Required) Name of the Managed Service Identity.